- Why Olshan

 - Frequently Asked Questions (FAQ) about Summer Program

 - Professional Staff

 - Diversity & Inclusion Committee

 - Recruiting Contact

-Olshan makes sure that all summer associates have the opportunity to watch attorneys in action — in meetings, depositions, court appearances, client meetings, conference calls, trips to the printer, etc.
+Olshan makes sure that all summer associates have the opportunity to watch attorneys in action — in meetings, depositions, court appearances, client meetings, conference calls, attend transaction closings, etc.

 Olshan's Summer Associate Program is designed for second-year law students and serves as the primary vehicle for hiring first-year associates.